sonic-net/sonic-mgmt/tests/wan_test/lldp/Interop _multivendor _lldp.md

         Capability:   Router, on
     Port:
         PortID:       ifname FourHundredGigE0/2/0/8
-        PortDescr:    owr01.str10:FourHundredGigE0/0/0/2::depishe
+        PortDescr:    DUT:FourHundredGigE0/0/0/2::depishe
         TTL:          120
     ```

-* STEP2: login all the neighbor we are interested , in this case, we need to login rwa03.str01 and rwa04.str01. run "show lldp neighbor" on each of the neighbor devices , and pick up the entry matching the DUT(owr01.str10), collect the local port , local port description, remote systemname , remote port.
+* STEP2: login all the neighbor we are interested , in this case, we need to login rwa03.str01 and rwa04.str01. run "show lldp neighbor" on each of the neighbor devices , and pick up the entry matching the DUT(DUT), collect the local port , local port description, remote systemname , remote port.
 And get the management IP from the device handler.
 Pls note that the local info on the neighbor device should match the remote info of the DUT.

     ```